How to Transfer Colleges: Q & A with a Transfer Admissions Representative

 What financial aid resources are available for transfer students?

 “Financial aid can be an intimidating topic, but what I encourage each student to do is see what options are available.
 The first step is to fill out the FAFSA (the Free Application for Federal Student Aid).
 The FAFSA allows us to see if each student qualifies for any federal, state, or institutional aid, including scholarships for transfers.
 Outside of the FAFSA, students also have the option to apply to work on campus working anywhere from 5-30 hours a week.
 There are also merit-based scholarships available within certain departments, such as music scholarships, athletic scholarships, and so on.
-And once you’re admitted to APU and become a student, you have access to One Stop, APU’s Undergraduate Enrollment Services Center; they will be the primary resource for any financial aid questions.”
+And once you’re admitted to APU and become a student, you have access to One Stop, APU’s Student Services Center; they will be the primary resource for any financial aid questions.”

 Do you have advice on how to break into an already established community?